UnGast/custom-markdown-syntax-vue/README.md

-# Example of implementing custom markdown syntax and render it to Vue nodes
+# Example of implementing custom markdown syntax and rendering it to Vue nodes

 To run this for prototyping you can use Vue CLI.
 You can install it [as described here](https://cli.vuejs.org/guide/prototyping.html).